-VC 0 for priority traffic and VC 1 for normal traffic.
-In figure 4-2, a long, non-urgent Packet (for memory upload or download, for example) is being transmitted on Virtual Channel 1.
-Since this Packet is longer than what can be carried by the maximum-size Transfer Frame (if the TC-SDTP is used) or the fixed-length Transfer Frame (if the TM-SDTP or AOS-SDTP is used), it is carried by two consecutive Transfer Frames of Virtual Channel 1.
-Then, when the first Transfer Frame carrying this non-urgent Packet is being transmitted, a short, urgent Packet (carrying an on-off command or an event report, for example) is generated.
-Since this urgent Packet needs to be transmitted as soon as possible, a Transfer Frame of Virtual Channel 0 is generated to carry this urgent Packet and inserted between the first and second Transfer Frames of Virtual Channel 1 that carry the non-urgent Packet.
-To use this kind of algorithm, a buffer memory with a sufficient capacity to temporarily store Service Data Units and/or Transfer Frames must be implemented in the service provider.
+Figure 4-2 shows an example that illustrates how Virtual Channels are used to transfer Packets with different QoS requirements.
+In this example, the Physical Channel has two Virtual Channels: VC 0 for high-priority traffic and VC 1 for low-priority traffic.
+In figure 4-2, a long, low-priority Packet (for memory upload or download, for example) is being transmitted on VC 1.
+Since this Packet is longer than what can be carried by the maximum-size Transfer Frame (if the TC-SDLP is used) or the fixed-length Transfer Frame (if the TM-SDLP or AOS-SDLP is used), it is carried by two consecutive Transfer Frames of VC 1.
+Then, when the first Transfer Frame carrying this low-priority Packet is being transmitted, a short, high-priority Packet (carrying an on-off command or an event report, for example) is generated.
+Since this high-priority Packet needs to be transmitted as soon as possible, a Transfer Frame of VC 0 is generated to carry this high-priority Packet and inserted between the first and second Transfer Frames of VC 1 that carry the low-priority Packet.
+To use this kind of algorithm, a buffer memory with a sufficient capacity to store SDUs and/or Transfer Frames temporarily must be implemented in the service provider.